Written by the Outwitly Team

 Julie Zhuo is one of Silicon Valley’s top product design executives.
 She leads the teams behind some of the world’s most popular mobile and web services used by billions of people every day.

-Currently, she’s building Sundial, which will enable everyone on your team to understand the story of your product so you can prioritize the most meaningful goals, strategies and tasks.
-Join the waitlist here to be among the first to receive updates (seriously – run, don’t walk!
+Currently, she’s building Sundial, which will enable everyone on your team to understand the story of your product, so you can prioritize the most meaningful goals, strategies and tasks.
+Join the waitlist to be among the first to receive updates.
+(Seriously — run, don’t walk!
 This product will be unreal.)

-She’s a former VP of Product Design at Facebook, where she led design teams focused on engagement and core experiences, including News Feed, content discovery, and Facebook’s mobile apps.
-She writes about technology, design, and leadership on her popular blog and newsletter, The Year of the Looking Glass and in publications like the New York Times and Fast Company – no big deal.
+She’s a former VP of Product Design at Facebook, where she led design teams focused on engagement and core experiences, including Facebook’s News Feed, mobile apps, and content discovery.
+She writes about technology, design, and leadership on her popular blog and newsletter, The Year of the Looking Glass, and in publications like the New York Times and Fast Company — no big deal (!!!).

-Another notable and meaningful work of hers is on Medium, A Letter to My Younger Asian American Self, with the subtitle “Now that I’m twice your age, I can assure you of this: You don’t need to be ashamed of your story.”
-She discusses her acceptance and embrace of her Asian American heritage.
+Another notable and meaningful work of hers is A Letter to My Younger Asian American Self, a post on Medium, with the subtitle, “Now that I’m twice your age, I can assure you of this: You don’t need to be ashamed of your story.”
+She discusses the process of accepting and embracing of her Asian American heritage.

 Reshma Saujani